 Occasionally, a Davidson student or group of students will be mentored by a Davidson faculty member to present an activity or lesson in an area elementary or middle school.
 For example in 2011-12, Chartier organized a new math performance group called Main Street Math that visited four 3rd grade classes at the Community School of Davidson.

-Professors Irl Bivens, Stephen Davis and Klein are involved in activities of the North Carolina Council of Teachers of Mathematics.
-Bivens and Klein write the State Comprehensive finals and professors Davis and Klein have been important leaders in the College Board Advanced Placement Program for Calculus.
+Prof. Stephen Davis and Klein are involved in activities of the North Carolina Council of Teachers of Mathematics.
+Klein writes the State Comprehensive finals and professors Davis and Klein have been important leaders in the College Board Advanced Placement Program for Calculus.
 They have been leaders in AP Calculus reading (grading) and on the AP Calculus Development Committee.
 Many faculty members contribute to mathematics exposition relevant to teachers of advanced high school mathematics.